lu15v/TC3049/README.md

 # Software Design and Architecture (Ruby)

-The following exersises are developed in Ruby for the Software Design an Architecture  class.
+The following exercises are developed in Ruby for the Software Design an Architecture  class.